501. ADMINISTRATIVE AND SUPPORT SERVICES GOAL

 Cellular telephone (“cell phone”) for the purposes of this policy is any device that is being used, in any measure, to make or receive wireless calls on the public cellular telephone networks.
 The device may also be a personal digital assistant (PDA) and include data services.

 The Library Director shall establish and maintain procedures and forms for implementing and monitoring assignment and use of Library issued cell phones and the requirements and calculation of the cell phone allowance.
-Such procedures will comply with Internal Revenue Services requirements for appropriately monitoring usage, documenting business purpose and seeking reimbursements for any personal calls to maintain the business usage status of the equipment and service.
+Such procedures will comply with Internal Revenue Service requirements for appropriately monitoring usage, documenting business purpose and seeking reimbursements for any personal calls to maintain the business usage status of the equipment and service.

 Library issued cell phones may be provided to employees to improve customer service, enhance business efficiency, and provide safety and/or security while on Library business travel.
 The phones are not a personal benefit and shall not be a primary mode of communication, unless they are the most cost-effective means to conduct Library business.